-LEARNING ACTIVITIES.
+LLAKNING ACTIVITIES.

 ACTIVITY HOURS CREDITS

 Contact time (Lectures) 24 -

 Distance learning - -

 Workshops 12 -

 Work-based learning - -

 Independent reading/ interacting with learning material/distance activities 55 -

 Preparation for and completion of assignments and other assessment activities 47 -

 Tutorials 12 -

 Other (specify) - -

 Total hours 150 -

 Total number of credits - 0

-- The SLP will be offered over a semester. - Students will be required to attend three blocks of two-day contact sessions spread over the semester. - The first block of contact sessions will be held at the beginning of the semester, the second will be held mid-semester and the last session will be towards the end of the semester.
+- The SLP will be offered over a semester. - Students will be required to attend three blocks of two-day contact sessions spread over the semester. - The first block of contact sessions will be held at the beginning of the semester, the second will be held mid-semester, and the last session will be towards the end of the semester.

-The purpose of this SLP is to introduce students to Internet of Things (IoT) and to equip them with skills and competencies to design IoT consumer applications that help address business, economic and societal challenges.
+The purpose of this SLP is to introduce students to the Internet of Things (IOT) and to equip them with skills and competencies to design IOT consumer applications that help address business, economic and societal challenges.

-SEMESTER MODULES

-FIRST SEMESTER SECOND S SEMESTER

-MODULE NAME MODULE CODE MODULE NAME MODULE CODE

-Internet of Things and S34C4QA Internet of Things and S34C4QB Consumer Applications 334C4QA Consumer Applications 334C4QB
+SEMESTER MODULES FIRST SEMESTER SECOND SEMESTER MODULE NAME MODULE CODE MODULE NAME MODULE CODE Internet of Things and Consumer Applications S34C4Q1 Internet of Things and Consumer Applications S34C4Q2

-INTERNET OF THINGS AND CONSUMER APPLICATIONS: (\$34C4QA / \$34C4QB)
+INTERNET OF THINGS AND CONSUMER APPLICATIONS: (\$34C4Q1 / \$34C4Q2)

-- IoT What is it and what is its value to business. - Components of IoT ecosystem including sensors/actuators, connectivity; people and process. - IoT plaforms including the AWS, Google Cloud IoT, Microsoft Azure IoT Suite, Oracle IoT, IBM Watson IoT. - Designing and building IoT consumer products in varied consumer application areas. - Security, privacy and trust issues for IoT. - Key considerations when introducing IoT in business.
+- IOT What is it and what is its value to business. - Components of IOT ecosystem including sensors/actuators, connectivity; people and processes. - IOT platforms including the AWS, Google Cloud IOT, Microsoft Azure IOT Suite, Oracle IOT, IBM Watson IOT. - Designing and building IOT consumer products in varied consumer application areas. - Security, privacy and trust issues for IOT. - Key considerations when introducing IOT in business.

-- describe what the Internet of Things (IoT) is and it value to business; - explain the components of IoT ecosystem including sensors, actuators, connectivity; people and process and appraise the building blocks: - compare different IoT platforms including the AWS, Google Cloud IoT, Microsoft Azure IoT Suite, Oracle IoT, IBM Watson IoT; - design and build simple IoT consumer applications; - analyse ways of addressing security, privacy and trust concerns in IoT consumer applications; and - motivate key considerations when introducing IoT in business.
+- describe what the Internet of Things (IOT) is and it value to business; - explain the components of the IOT ecosystem, including sensors, actuators, connectivity; and people and process and appraise the building blocks; - compare different IOT platforms, including the AWS, Google Cloud IOT, Microsoft Azure IOT Suite, Oracle IOT, and IBM Watson IOT; - design and build simple IOT consumer applications; - analyse ways of addressing security, privacy and trust concerns in IOT consumer applications; and - motivate key considerations when introducing IOT in business.

-- Theoretical knowledge: Distance learning assessments (30%) - Practical application assessments: Practical assignments (30%) - Project: Group work to create simple IoT consumer application to address a specific customer need (30%)
+- Theoretical knowledge: Distance learning assessments (30%) - Practical application assessments: Practical assignments (30%) - Project: Group work to create a simple IOT consumer application to address a specific customer need (30%)

 - Semester mark is calculated from a series of continuous assessments;

 - Students do NOT write an Examination;

-- Therefore, no exam admission required;
+- · Therefore, no exam admission required;

 - Semester mark = Final Mark;